Frank Hodges (trade unionist): Early life

-Hodges was born in Woolaston in Gloucestershire in 1887, but moved to Wales at a young age.
-At the age of 14 he was working at the Powell Tillery Pit in Abertillery, and due to his desire to read, he came to the attention of one of the mining officials, who sponsored him to attend night school.
+Hodges was born in Woolaston in Gloucestershire in 1887, the son of Thomas and Louisa Hodges.
+The family moved to south Wales and at a young age Frank attended the Queen Street school in Abertillery.

+At the age of 14 Hodges was working at the Powell Tillery Pit in Abertillery, and due to his desire to read, he came to the attention of one of the mining officials, who sponsored him to attend night school.
 At the age of sixteen, inspired by the preacher Evan Roberts, he became a Methodist and was soon preaching in the evenings.
 Like many trade unionists before him, he found his religious beliefs tied into the plight of the coal-miners, and joined the Trade Union movement.
 At the same time his political views led him to become a member of the Independent Labour Party.

 At the age of eighteen, Hodges heard Philip Snowden addressing a crowd.
 He found Snowden inspirational and from that moment he saw the politician as his 'ideal'.
 Hodges was also shaped by the views of the Welsh syndicalist Noah Ablett, whose Plebs' League he later joined.
 Through his trade union links, Hodges secured a scholarship to Ruskin College, Oxford, and spent two years there from 1909.
 Although many of the students from Ruskin were not treated with the same equality as those at other Oxford colleges, Hodges found the life away from the coal mines to be to his liking, describing it as the great time of his life.
 In 1911, after the end of his studies, Hodges spent a brief time in Paris, where he stayed with the Marxist Paul Lafargue and his wife Laura Marx, only a few months before their joint suicide.

+Frank Hodges married Henrietta Carter at King Street Baptist Church, Abertillery, on 07 July 1911.